backdrop-contrib/slick/docs/UPGRADE.md

    Although Slick 3.x strives to stick to 2.x convention, but not always.

-4. **Clear cache** to prevent .tpl removal from blocking the update process.
+4. **Clear cache** to prevent the .tpl removal from blocking the update process.
    If you don't modify slick .tpl files, please skip steps #3, #4.

 5. Running `/update.php` or `drush updb` is required.